SharePoint/sp-dev-docs/docs/spfx/viva/get-started/adaptive-card-extensions-and-teams.md

 In this tutorial, you'll use an ACE within a Microsoft Teams app.

-## Step 1 - Scaffold a SPFx Teams Personal App
+## Scaffold a SPFx Teams Personal App

 Start with the solution from the previous tutorials and add a new SPFx component to the project using the SPFx generator.
 Execute the following statement in command prompt from your project's root folder: